dford-avb/dford-avb.github.io/_includes/config/es-elasticsearch-magento.md

 		The following figure shows an example.<br />
 		![]({{ site.baseurl }}/common/images/solr_refresh-cache.png){:width="600px"}

-To clean the cache using the command line, use the [`magento cache:clean`]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-cache.html#config-cli-subcommands-cache-clean) command.
+To clean the cache using the command line, use the [`openmage cache:clean`]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-cache.html#config-cli-subcommands-cache-clean) command.

 To reindex using the command line:

-1. Log in to your Magento server as, or switch to, the [Magento file system owner]({{ page.baseurl }}/install-gde/prereq/apache-user.html).
+1. Log in to your Openmage server as, or switch to, the [Openmage file system owner]({{ page.baseurl }}/install-gde/prereq/apache-user.html).
 2. Enter any of the following commands:

 	Enter the following command to reindex the catalog search index only:

-		php <your Magento install dir>/bin/magento indexer:reindex catalogsearch_fulltext
+		php <your Openmage install dir>/bin/openmage indexer:reindex catalogsearch_fulltext

 	Enter the following command to reindex all indexers:

-		php <your Magento install dir>/bin/magento indexer:reindex
+		php <your Openmage install dir>/bin/openmage indexer:reindex

 3. Wait while the reindexing completes.